Orbital-Web/Raphael/README.md

 **Raphael** is a UCI Chess Engine built using C++ and [Disservin's Chess Library](https://github.com/Disservin/chess-library).
 It also comes with a GUI built using [SFML](https://www.sfml-dev.org/).

-**Raphael** is a hobby project that is still a work in progress, but it will be updated as time goes by.
-It has comparable strengths to a human candidate, FIDE, or international master, and performs decently against other [CCRL-ranked](https://www.computerchess.org.uk/ccrl/404/) chess engines.
-You can [scroll to the bottom](#raphael-engine) to see a list of features currently implemented.
+**Raphael** is a hobby project that is still a work in progress, but it plays decent chess.
+You can [scroll to the bottom](#raphael-engine) to see a list of features currently implemented, and also download the prebuilt binaries to try Raphael out for yourself.

 **Raphael** is largely inspired by [Sebastian Lague's Coding Adventure series on implementing a Chess Engine](https://youtu.be/U4ogK0MIzqk), and is a revisit/successor to a previous engine I coded in Python.